thestockman27/Fixed-Income-Dashboards/to do list.md

 - THE GOAL IS TO HAVE SOMETHING PRESENTABLE BY JANUARY 2024

-- specify some variables to be in the backtest
-    - y0 value of target
-    - the rest of the curve

-- learning curve plot
-    - need to verify that this can be implemented alongside a timeseries cross-validation

 - Re-run Backtests
     - noticed some missing dates in the final backtest results that arose from an issue with dropping rows with inf or -inf
         - re-train models